 Northwest Community College offers a comprehensive range of accredited first- and second-year university level Arts and Sciences courses and programs to begin or complete your post-secondary academic education.

-Students can complete a collaborative Bachelor's degree, an Associate of Arts or Associate of Science degree, and Arts and Science courses that earn credits and transfer to post-secondary institutions in BC.
+Students can complete programs that earn credits and transfer to post-secondary institutions in BC.
 University credit courses are offered during the fall, winter and spring/summer semesters.

 University Certificate Programs